wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/_index.en.md

 draft: false
 ---

+When you decide to create a new capability provider, you have two options:
+* Create a provider for a brand new interface contract
+* Create a provider for a previously existing interface contract.

-Creating a capability provider is one of the more involved tasks when working within the wasmcloud ecosystem.
-First, you need to decide if you're creating a new provider for an existing contract or if you're creating an entirely new contract.
-If you don't need to create a new contract, then you can skip to the second step in this guide.
+In this guide, we're going to cover all of the tasks of creating a capability provider, including creating a new interface.
+If you're not interested in defining interfaces and working with code generation, then you can skip to the second step in this guide.

 ### The Sample Use Case